-The overspending above has been off-set by £0.377m of the £1.2m additional primary care, island harmonisation funding received from the Scottish Government in February 2020.
+The overspending above has been off-set by £0.377m of the £1.2m additional primary care, island harmonisation funding received by NHSS from the Scottish Government in February 2020, increasing the funding allocated by NHSS to the IJB.
 The remaining £0.823m was set against the 2019/20 efficiency target.
 This funding was also provided during 2018/19 and it is hoped this funding will be made recurrent as part of NHSS funding allocation.